SamikLalwani/Weather-Forecasting-using-Python/README.md

 Lastly run the above code and you will get a forecast plot like this:
 ![image](https://user-images.githubusercontent.com/71218661/229754718-9f82011c-0d64-4610-9e98-ecb13ed60724.png)

-However, this is what i have tried with the help of references and by understading the its concepts.
+However, this is what I have tried with the help of references and by understading the its concepts.
 I want to build more around this project and maybe try it with other data sets.
 I would love to take in advices in order to improve my project make it more reliable and efficient.
 Please do suggest changes if you can.
 Thank You!